 My right hon.
 Friend is right that, as a country, we have levers in our own legislation that enable us to send out a very strong signal internationally.
 We must do more of that.

 I welcome the Home Secretary’s comments and the tone with which she made them.
 We are all horrified by what has happened.
 May I stress the importance of international co-operation and ask the right hon.
-Lady to make herself of aware of the work going on in the Council of Europe?
+Lady to make herself aware of the work going on in the Council of Europe?
 Led by the Foreign Secretary, the aim is to improve concerted action on human trafficking in all Council of Europe member states and beyond.

 The hon.
-Gentleman is absolutely right, and I think him for his work through the all-party parliamentary group on human trafficking and modern slavery.
+Gentleman is absolutely right, and I thank him for his work through the all-party parliamentary group on human trafficking and modern slavery.
 He gives a good example of collaboration not just in the House but across other organisations—in the Council of Europe and across Governments multinationally.
 We must pursue that, because of what we are witnessing and experiencing right now.
 One case is too many, but when 39 people die in our country in such an awful way, that is not acceptable.
 We have to do much more work together to stop such things from happening.

 This is a shocking incident involving appalling loss of life.
 Although the vehicle appears to have begun its murderous journey in Bulgaria, there is less clarity about where the victims began their dreadful journey to death.
 Is the Home Secretary working with international agencies and forces here, including immigration forces, to ascertain where these people’s journey began, so that contact can be made with their families and loved ones?